celery/celery/docs/userguide/canvas.rst

 .. note::

-    The ``stamped_headers`` key returned in ``on_signature`` is used to specify the headers that will be stamped on the task.
+    The ``stamped_headers`` key returned in ``on_signature`` (or any other visitor method) is used to specify the headers that will be stamped on the task.
 If this key is not specified, the stamping visitor will assume all keys in the returned dictionary are the stamped headers from the visitor.

     This means the following code block will result in the same behavior as the previous example.

 .. code-block:: python